 The rigid body (RB) configuration is employed to find the equilibrium core structure of the dislocation (Fig. \ref{fig:disl_model}a).
 In the RB configuration, a single dislocation is put at the center of a cylinder ($r\approx 160 Å$) by applying the anisotropic linear elastic displacement field to all atoms \cite{BACON20091}.
-Open source software \textit{Atomsk} is used to generate the initial configurations with the displacement field \cite{hirel2015atomsk}.
-The atoms in the inner cylinder($r\approx 140 Å$) are allowed to relax while the atoms in the outer rim of the cylinder are kept fixed.
+The open source software \textit{Atomsk} is used to generate the initial configurations with the linear elastic displacement field \cite{hirel2015atomsk}.
+The atoms in the inner cylinder ($r\approx 140 Å$) are allowed to relax while the atoms in the outer rim of the cylinder are kept fixed \cite{dftCore_fellinger2018geometries}.
 Periodic boundary conditions (PBC) are applied along the dislocation line direction ($y$).
-A convergence test is conducted to ensure the predicted dislocation core structure is converged with respect to the configuration radius.
-In order to compare with the DFT predictions \cite{dftCore_fellinger2018geometries}, we apply the RB configuration and relax the dislocation structures using the conjugate gradient algorithm with a force tolerance of 10$^{-12}$ eV/Å.
+A convergence test is conducted to ensure that the predicted dislocation core structure is converged with respect to the configuration radius.
+In order to compare with the DFT predictions \cite{dftCore_fellinger2018geometries}, we apply the RB configuration and relax the dislocation structures using the conjugate gradient (CG) algorithm with a force tolerance of 10$^{-12}$ eV/Å.

 Next, periodic array of dislocations (PAD) configuration is used to compute the Peierls barrier \cite{BACON20091} (Fig. \ref{fig:disl_model}b).
 The sample orientations used for modelling different dislocation characters are listed in Table \ref{tab:model_orient}.
 PBCs are applied along the dislocation line ($y$) and the slip ($x$) directions.
-We apply the climbing-image nudged elastic band (CI-NEB) method to calculate the Peierls barrier for all dislocation characters.
-CI-NEB requires initial and final configurations of the dislocation glide process.
-The initial and final PAD configuration are constructed by following the procedure described in section 2.3 of Ref. \cite{BACON20091}.
+We apply the climbing-image nudged elastic band (CI-NEB) method to calculate the Peierls barrier for all dislocation characters \cite{henkelman2000climbing}.
+CI-NEB requires the initial and final configurations of the dislocation glide process.
+The initial and final PAD configurations are constructed by following the procedure described in section 2.3 of Ref. \cite{BACON20091}.
 All models are generated in LAMMPS and the corresponding scripts are provided at the url reported in the \textit{Data Availability} section.
-At the start of the NEB calculations, replicas are created by linearly interpolating between the initial and final states.
-We use 32 replicas and a FIRE algorithm with a force tolerance of 10$^{-3}$ eV/Å \cite{bitzek2006structural}.
+At the start of the NEB calculations, replicas are created by linear interpolation of the atomic positions between the initial and final states.
+We use 32 replicas and the FIRE algorithm with a force tolerance of 10$^{-3}$ eV/Å \cite{bitzek2006structural}.
 The predicted atomic positions around the dislocation cores are compared quantitatively with published DFT calculations \cite{dftCore_fellinger2018geometries}.